aboutcode-org/scancode-toolkit/docs/source/contribute/cut_new_release.rst

 Automated Release Process
 -------------------------

-- We have a `automated release script <https://github.com/nexB/scancode-toolkit/actions/workflows/scancode-release.yml>`_ triggered by a pushed tag, where jobs run to:
+- We have an `automated release script <https://github.com/nexB/scancode-toolkit/actions/workflows/scancode-release.yml>`_ triggered by a pushed tag, where jobs run to:

   - Build pypi wheels and sdist archives